wp-plugins/typecase/README.txt

 3. Take a peek at your beautiful fonts on the front-end of your website.
 Ahhh, so pretty.

 == Changelog ==

+= 0.3.7 =
+* Fixed font weight and character set loading
+* Added support for jQuery 1.6.1 by switching on() to live()
+* Added ability to symlink to Typecase without breaking the plugin
+* Added new class_exists() wrapper to determine if Typecase & Typecase Pro are both installed

 = 0.3.4 =
 * Fixed bug where fonts would eventually be hidden in Firefox on Windows.